Table of Contents

 [New] 2/2 – When a card enters your hand from anywhere (except your deck), +1 Power.

-Those of us who were playing in the beta no doubt remember the glory days of The Collector, and the nerf that was merited then brought him in line as an on-curve play in some Discard and Devil Dinosaur decks.
+Those of us who were playing in the beta no doubt remember the glory days of the Collector, and the nerf that was merited then brought him in line as an on-curve play in some Discard and Devil Dinosaur decks.
 However, he’s been largely squeezed out of those archetypes since, without finding a new home.
 Hopefully he’ll be a bit more competitive with other 2-Cost cards at this rate, and start earning those slots back or showing up in new decks, like Bounce.

 Luke Cage